djaus2/Meltdown/README.md

 The key point is to bracket the text that is to be formatted.

+## Updates
+Now a second version of the class that formalises teh functionality making it easy to change the delimeters used.
+See the  V2 of the class.

 ## Context

 When implementing SendMail functionality with C\# code, for example in a Blazor